 My current research focuses on the Scholarship of Teaching and Learning.
 Specifically, I examine self-regulated learning in college students, the pathways by which students acquire these skills, and the relationship between these skills and student performance.
 This focus influences my instructional strategies and I aim to provide students to develop self-regulated learning skills within my courses.

 My previous research focused on the biological basis of the stress response and feeding behavior.
 I've conducted empirical studies utilizing electrophysiological and behavioral neuroscience methods, in both human and animal models.
-In the future, I aim to expand my interest in feeding and stress to examination of implicit attitudes and health in human participants.
+My current research in the psychology of eating is student-hypothesis driven and emphasizes the implicit processes of food decision-making.

 Scholarship of Teaching and Learning - Metacognition

 - TPSYCH 101: Introduction to Psychology

 - TPSYCH 404: Psychology of Food and Culture

 - Member of the Society for Teaching of Psychology

 - Coordinator of Introductory Psychology